Monte Pic/Pitschberg (2363 m) is a mountain that rises above Santa Cristina in Val Gardena, Dolomites.

-From Monte Pic, the hike continues to the Sëurasas mountain pastures, which are just as spellbinding as the Pic summit.
+From Monte Pic, the hike descends to the Sëurasas mountain pastures, which are just as spellbinding as the Pic summit.

 - Trailhead: Cristauta/Praplan Parking Lot above Santa Cristina in Val Gardena | Google Maps